cosmos72/gomacro/README.md

 gomacro contains an experimental version of Go generics.

+For the experience report written while implementing them, see [doc/generics.md](doc/generics.md)

 They are in early stage of development, and at the moment only generic types and functions are supported.
 Syntax and examples:
 ```